10 Things You'll Spend Less on in Retirement

 Spending on dining out drops even more sharply — as much as 35%.
 Hurst and Aguiar say that the story behind this is similar.
 When you’re working, much of your dining out may be quick lunch runs or costly lattes on the way to work.
 Instead of patronizing fast-food restaurants more frequently, retirees reserve their eating-out dollars for table-service restaurants.

 Plenty of time for plenty of fun, am I right?
 No. There’s a common misconception that you’ll spend more dough-re-me in retirement on entertainment — concerts, movies, clogging, you name it — because you have more time.
 But the numbers don’t back this up.
-And who knows when entertainment venues will reopen to large crowds, if ever, post-pandemic?
+And who knows when entertainment venues will fully reopen to large crowds, if ever, post-pandemic?
+See how much you’re saving right now, pre-retirement?

 Hopefully, you’ve timed this right: According to the Bureau of Labor Statistics, 61.7% of Americans between the ages of 65 and 74 don’t have mortgage debt, and 82.5% of Americans 75 and older are mortgage-free.